14islands/14islands-com-v2/app/blog/_posts/2015-03-10-transitioning-to-web-animations-from-greensock-gsap.md

 ### Basic Web Animations tween
 Web Animations also supports tweening any CSS property or DOM attribute, but you need to specify values for both the start keyframe and the end keyframe.
 You can provide [custom easings](https://github.com/14islands/14islands-com/blob/master/app/_scss/base/_easings.scss) using bezier curves (same as CSS easing).

-This example is the most basic way of applying an animation directly to a DOM element.
+This example is the most basic way of applying an animation directly on a DOM element.

 {% include codepen-embed.html slug="RNeNoV" tab="js" height="310" %}

-One thing to watch out for is the fill mode.
+One thing to watch out for is the `fill` mode.
 By default, Web Animations fill mode is set to `none` which means the element resets to whatever state it had before the animation.
 Setting it to `forwards` makes it keep the last keyframe state.
 Again, this behaves just like the CSS Animations counterpart.

 ## Synchronizing tweens & Timeline controls
-Both GSAP and Web Animations have timeline abstractions.
+Both GSAP and Web Animations have timeline abstractions to help synchronize tweens.
 You can queue tweens on the timeline in sequence, in parallel and make them overlap.
-You can also pause, seek and adjust the playback rate of the entire timeline animation.

 ### GSAP timeline
 The GSAP Timeline lets you add tweens, callbacks and labels with exact control of the timing offset between them.
 By default, tweens are added to the timeline in sequential order.

 {% include codepen-embed.html slug="MYPwww" tab="js" height="333" %}

 The `timeline` instance can be used to control all tweens by pausing, reversing, seeking and changing playback rate.

 ### Web Animations timeline
 Web Animations lets you create and combine AnimationSequences and AnimationGroups to synchronize the timing of individual tweens.
 They can be nested inside each other to create complex animations.
 A player must be created to play the outermost sequence/group.

 {% include codepen-embed.html slug="vEVOXr" tab="js" height="555" %}

 The Web Animations player also supports pausing, reversing, seeking and changing playback rate.